How to Ride the Topeka Metro Fixed Route

 - Insert or swipe your pass, ride card, or cash fare into the fare box at the top of the steps.
 If you are riding at a reduced rate, you must show your Topeka Metro reduced fare ID card to the operator.
 If you pay with cash and do not use exact change, you will be issued a change card, which will work as credit toward future rides.

 - Take your seat promptly after entering and remain seated at all times.
 The operator will not move the bus until all passengers are seated and secured.
+Service animals and pet carriers must remain on the floor out of the aisle and doorways.

 - If you are boarding at Quincy Street Station, please note that once the bus closes its doors and departs the staging area, the operator will not stop to board passengers who were not on time at the boarding location.
 You will have to wait for the next bus.